 HISTORY: From its beginnings, the St. Louis Mercantile Library sought to provide its rooms as a gallery for art as well as for books to its members-the early populace and citizenry of a frontier city.
 In many ways, the Mercantile was founded by business leaders not only as a general library for all readers, but also as an art museum, one of St. Louis' first and longest lasting, in which such merchants exercised a high degree of taste and knowledge in collecting art for the viewing public.
 Many special exhibitions were presented by the Library in its earliest days, some to raise funds for various causes.
 Library leaders, such as James Yeatman and Henry Bacon, were deeply interested in the fine arts, and distinguished connoisseurs and patrons in their time, and these individuals infused the Mercantile with the art-loving spirit.
 The Mercantile was often the recipient of a gift of art, or of a long-term loan which was never recalled, and almost by default the founders frequently saw to it that paintings of great merit were preserved which otherwise would have been lost to subsequent generations.

-- Bust of James Yeatman, by Robert Portser Bringhurst, 1895
+- James Yeatman, by Robert Porter Bringhurst, marble, 1895

 - Death Mask of Napoleon Bonaparte, by Francesco Antommarchi, plaster, 1830

-- Bust of Robert Burns, by William Brodie, ca.1865 with ornately carved wooden pedestal depicting images from Burns' life and work
+- Robert Burns, by William Brodie, marble,1865 with ornately carved wooden pedestal depicting images from Burns' life and work

 - Courtship of Sleepy Hollow, by John Rodgers, plaster, 1868